MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Belgium/how-to-use-deferrals.md

 After the deferral entries have a specific source code, you can manipulate the reports’ view by selecting **Exclude Deferral Entries** in the Sales ledger and Purchase ledger reports.

 When you set the option to **Off**, the report will print all entries related to a specified period.
-When the switch is **On**, the report exludes the deferral entries.
+When the switch is **On**, the report excludes the deferral entries.

 > [!NOTE]
 > The next period, of one month, doesn't include deferral entries when the switch is **On**.